JamesLawton/poseet-copy-01/content/pages/index.md

       - title: Practice with any video - social or your own
         content: >
-          Use any video, either your own or your favorite from online, as a reference for the movement you would like to perfect.
+          Use any video, either your own or your favorite from online, as a reference for the movement you would like to improve.
+Share your score and top the leaderboard to see who has the best moves!
         actions:
           - label: Learn More
             url: /thank-you